7 Simple Fixes for Leggy Seedlings: How to Help Your Plants Grow Stronger

 This is because a tomato stem has the ability to grow adventitious roots: tiny root-like nubs that sometimes seem to grow in the air.
 These adventitious roots (also called root initials or tomato stem primordial) are the earliest stage of development of the plant’s roots.
 If any part of the stem comes in contact with soil, the adventitious roots can develop into full-blown roots, anchoring the stem and further strengthening the plant’s overall root system.

-I personally like to repot tomato seedlings a couple of times before I transplant them in the garden.
+I personally like to up-pot tomato seedlings at least twice before I transplant them in the garden.
 Don’t worry about digging a super deep hole at this point, as you can simply plant your tomato in a shallow trench and save your back!

 By the way, this method of partially burying stems also works for tomatillo, eggplant, and pepper seedlings (whether they’re leggy or not).